datalad/datalad-dataverse/docs/source/settingup.rst

 Its not always obvious to outsiders whether a Dataverse Dataset is a DataLad Dataset as well.
 To help others get started with your shared datasets, we recommend to add a short DataLad-specific description to your dataset's "Description" metadata.
+For convenience, a template to copy-and-paste can be found below.

 .. code-block:: text